Kross1de/frostixos/README.md

 # FrostixOS - Simple Operating System

 FrostixOS is a lightweight operating system written for fun and learn.
-To get info about OS and building type "make help"
+To get info about OS and building type `make help`